History of Marcus Thuram in Timeline

 August 2018: Played against Gianluigi Buffon

-July 2019: Signed with Borussia Mönchengladbach
+July 2019: Signed for Borussia Mönchengladbach

-On July 22, 2019, Borussia Mönchengladbach announced they had signed Marcus Thuram on a four-year deal.
+On July 22, 2019, Borussia Mönchengladbach announced they had signed Marcus Thuram on a four-year deal for a reported fee of €12 million.
 He was given the number 10 shirt.

 May 2020: Scored Twice and Took a Knee

-On October 27, 2020, Marcus Thuram scored twice in a 2–2 draw with Real Madrid in the group stage of the UEFA Champions League.
+On October 27, 2020, Marcus Thuram scored twice in a 2–2 draw with Real Madrid in the Champions League.
+On 19 December, he was sent off for spitting at Stefan Posch, resulting in a six-match ban and a €40,000 fine.

-2020: Senior international debut for France
+2020: Senior International Debut for France

 May 2021: Called up for UEFA Euro 2020